ChristosT/dummy-guide/doc/source/filteringData.rst

 There are two filters that can compute gradients:

-* ``Gradient`` :index:`\ <Gradient>`\ : This is designed for efficiently computing gradients of point data arrays on a uniform rectilinear grid (Section :numref:`sec:VTKDataModel:UniformRectilinearGrid`).
+* ``Gradient`` :index:`\ <Gradient>`\ : This is designed for efficiently computing gradients of point data arrays on a uniform rectilinear grid (:numref:`sec:VTKDataModel:UniformRectilinearGrid`).

 * ``Gradient of Unstructured DataSet`` :index:`\ <Gradient of Unstructured DataSet>`\ : This computes gradient quantities for a cell or point data array for